Why Punishment Doesn't Teach Your Child Accountability

 Essentially, we're talking about raising a moral child who wants to do the right thing.
 Most people assume that punishment is what helps humans decide to do the right thing, so if we aren't punishing our children, they'll grow up doing the wrong thing.
 That's a bleak view of human nature.
 And it turns out to be dead wrong.

-- Punishment focuses a child on the "consequences" he is suffering, rather than on the consequences of his behavior to someone else, so it makes him more self-centered.
+- Punishment focuses a child on the "consequences" he is suffering, rather than on the consequences of his behavior to someone else, so it makes him more self-centered and less empathic.